GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/faq/index.md

 Websites can distinguish between these two groups:

 - using an [`Event.isTrusted`](https://developer.mozilla.org/docs/Web/API/Event/isTrusted) event flag
-- sniffing for accompanying events. `'mousedown'` and `'mouseup'` events precede every trusted `'click'` event.
+- sniffing for accompanying events.
+For example, `'mousedown'` and `'mouseup'` events precede every trusted `'click'` event.

 For automation purposes it’s important to generate trusted events. **All input events generated with Puppeteer are trusted and fire proper accompanying events.** If, for some reason, one needs an untrusted event, it’s always possible to hop into a page context with `page.evaluate` and generate a fake event: